Avneet26/gif-loopmaker/README.md

 ---

-## � Privacy First
+## 🔒 Privacy First

 **Your files stay on YOUR device.**

-LoopVid uses [FFmpeg.wasm](https://ffmpegwasm.netlify.app/) to process videos entirely in your browser.
+LooperVid uses [FFmpeg.wasm](https://ffmpegwasm.netlify.app/) to process videos entirely in your browser.
 Nothing is uploaded to any server.
 Your images, audio, and videos never leave your computer.

 ---